ojwb/survex/doc/genhowto.rst

-Unprocessed survey data in Compass or Walls format can be processed directly, and mixed datasets are support to aid combining data from different projects, and also migrating data into Survex from another format.
+Unprocessed survey data in Compass or Walls format can be processed directly, and mixed datasets are support to aid combining data from different projects using different software.
+This also can help if you want to migrate data into Survex from another format as you can leave the existing data in its original format and just use Survex native format for new data, or if you prefer to convert everything to Survex native format it can be done in phases.

-Processed survey data in Compass or CMAP formats can be viewed.
+Processed survey data in Compass or CMAP formats can be viewed in ``aven`` and used with any Survex command line tool which takes processed survey data.

 For data in formats without explicit support, you may be able to read the data by renaming the file to have a ``.svx`` extension and adding a few Survex